2019 Investment Plan

 Stage 3: Field, Laboratory and Digital Infrastructure Workshops, March — April 2019

-We invite you to participate in the next stage of our investment planning process: digging further into national infrastructure needs, and building pitches for investment in field, laboratory and digital areas.
+Our next stage of our investment planning process involved developing investment ideas and building pitches with the community for investment in field, laboratory and digital areas.
+We ran three workshops in Canberra and Melbourne to:

 Identify gaps in national research infrastructure and prioritise needs.